Grading and Time Management

 Grade with company!
 In addition to being more fun, the other GSIs are a resource for grading questions.
 Also, if you are grading a large lecture course, it can streamline the grading consistency checks.
 To ensure consistency, exchange a few papers in each score range with the other GSIs, and grade them independently.
 Compare the scores and take corrective action if necessary.

 If the assignment has disjoint parts, grade each part separately (e.g., if an assignment consists of three problems, grade the first problem for the entire class before you proceed to grading the second problem, etc.).
-This will help you grade consistently as well as efficiently.

 Sort the assignments into stacks as you grade (one stack for each grade).
 When you are done, check through each stack for consistency.
 Once you are satisfied, mark the assignments with the scores.